el634dev/el634dev/README.md

 #### About
 <!--I am passionate about creating user friendly designs and being a team player.
 Solving problems and learning using internet resources and tools.
 Being organized and detail oriented.-->
 I am a US based frontend developer.
-My first programming language was MySQL which I learned after take a Introduction to Databases class.
-After I taught myself using various online resources along with open online courses.
-I am passionate about problem solving and creating a sustaniable solution.
+My first programming language was MySQL which I learned after take a Relational Databases class.
+After I taught myself using various online resources along with massive open online courses.
+I am passionate about problem solving and creating sustaniable resuable solutions.
 I mainly code in HTML, CSS, JavaScript and React.

 <!--#### Coding Stats